sureshkumar-gangumalla/Lightning-SDK/docs/plugins/webAudio/singleAudio.md

 ### reset

-Reset to initial state by dropping all the settings and effects
+Reset to initial state by dropping all the configured effects.

 ```js
 WebAudio.getAudio('speech').reset()